Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 You are a tech startup with high hiring volume in the US

-API-first mentality and fast integration matter
+An API-first mindset and fast integration are important

-You prefer pay-per-use instead of fixed packages
+You prefer pay-per-use over fixed packages

-DACH regulation is not a focus
+DACH regulation is not the focus

 Indicium fits if: